 Dining in Rhinelander

 This place is so cute and cozy!
-We stopped here on our first morning in Rhinelander, right as the snow flurries began to fall.
+We stopped at R&T’s Dinky Diner on our first morning in Rhinelander, right as the snow flurries began to fall.
 Watching it snow out the window while being surrounded by rustic decor and eating amazing comfort food was the perfect start to our day.

 All the traditional supper club vibes with a way more progressive menu!
-There is an entire vegetarian selection here, as well as dishes for those with other dietary restrictions.
-The cauliflower and chickpea tacos I ordered were so good!
+There is an entire vegetarian selection at The Brick, as well as a variety of dishes to accommodate those with other dietary restrictions.
+The cauliflower and chickpea tacos we ordered were so good!

-It was the perfect place to carbo-load before the long drive home!
-I ordered the French toast, and – while it was amazing – I almost regret not ordering their insane Alaskan waffle, too… so I guess that just means I’ll have to come back soon!
+The Friendship House Family Restaurant was the perfect place to fuel-up before the long drive home.
+I ordered the French toast; it was amazing, but I wanted to order their Alaskan waffle, too… I guess that just means I’ll have to come back again soon!

 This was actually recommended to us by Kourtney!
-It’s the only coffee shop in Rhinelander with a drive-thru and is a local favorite.
-Their pastries are almost as good as their famous drinks, not to mention the cozy vibes inside!
+Northern Grounds is the only coffee shop in Rhinelander with a drive-thru and is a local favorite.
+Their pastries are as good as their famous drinks and the vibes inside are so cozy!

 Shopping in Rhinelander